-I have five sisters and when each of us take genealogy DNA tests we all have a different result.
-This is because when it comes to tracing your roots through a DNA genealogy test, biological siblings may find that they have much less DNA in common than what they thought.
+I have five sisters, and we all have different results when we take genealogy DNA tests.
+When tracing your roots through a DNA genealogy test, biological siblings may find that they have much less DNA in common than they thought.

-On average brothers and sisters only share about 50% of the same DNA.
+On average, brothers and sisters only share about 50% of the same DNA.
 When the sperm and eggs engage to form a human embryo, reshuffling or genetic recombination takes place.
-Simply, you can inherit different DNA from your mother and your father but it is not always equally split as 50-50.
+Simply, you can inherit different DNA from your mother and your father, but it is not always equally split 50-50.

-So in reality two siblings can both take a DNA test and find that they only share 50% of the same DNA.
-Even the results they get from a genealogical DNA test can also be different.
+So in reality, two siblings can both take a DNA test and find that they only share 50% of the same DNA.
+The results they get from a genealogical DNA test can also differ.

-As my mother was born and raised in Stockholm Sweden we assumed that my DNA would show that I was 50% Swedish.
+As my mother was born and raised in Stockholm, Sweden, we assumed my DNA would show that I was 50% Swedish.
 But that is not the reality because of the way DNA is reshuffled.

-In fact, even my mother’s own genealogy DNA test does not show her as 100% Swedish but with some Russian and Finnish ancestors.
-In doing our genealogy research we have not been able to find any ancestors that are not Swedish.
+Even my mother’s genealogy DNA test does not show her as 100% Swedish but with some Russian and Finnish ancestors.
+In our genealogy research, we have not found any ancestors that are not Swedish.

 Does this mean that the genealogy DNA test is incorrect?
 No, the test is most likely correct but it could just mean that she has received some DNA from an ancestor that may go so far back that she doesn’t even know about them.
 It doesn’t mean that she is still not 100% Swedish.

 This is the 50-50% myth with the genealogy DNA testing.
-Most people assume that when they get the test if one parent is 100% Swedish and the other parent is 50% British and 50% German that the DNA test would show the ethnicity results as 50% Swedish, 25% British, and 25% German.
+Most people assume that when they get the test, if one parent is 100% Swedish and the other parent is 50% British and 50% German, the DNA test would show the ethnicity results as 50% Swedish, 25% British, and 25% German.

-The 50 -50% genealogy DNA testing myth is just that – a myth.
-The truth is that our DNA is more like a kind of DNA game of chance as the DNA is reshuffled in what is known is DNA genetic recombination.
+The 50 -50% genealogy DNA testing myth is a myth.
+The truth is that our DNA is more like a kind of DNA game of chance as the DNA is reshuffled in what is known as genetic recombination.

 DNA genetic recombinations are when genetic material is exchanged with different organisms.
-This exchange of different organisms leads to the production of the offpsring with unique traits and DNA that will differ from either parent.
+This exchange of different organisms leads to the production of offspring with unique traits and DNA that will differ from either parent.

-When the body creates sperms or eggs the chromosomes are divided.
+When the body creates sperm or eggs, the chromosomes are divided.
 These chromosomes will exchange genetic information with each other.
-Once the sperm and eggs mature into a human embryo, the embryo will have its own unique DNA.
+Once the sperm and eggs mature into a human embryo, the embryo will have its unique DNA.

-Two siblings may look similar, but their genetic DNA may not be exactly the same.
-Siblings will share at least 50% of the same DNA but they will have a different genetic DNA combination that they receive from their parents.
+Two siblings may look similar, but their genetic DNA may not be identical.
+Siblings will share at least 50% of the same DNA, but they will have a different genetic DNA combination that they receive from their parents.

-The exception to this is some identical twins that can share the exact same DNA.
+The exception to this is some identical twins that can share the same DNA.
 Fraternal twins will have different DNA.
-This is because each person will have their own unique DNA footprint due to the genetic recombinations.
+Each person will have a unique DNA footprint due to genetic recombination.

-Even though siblings may have different DNA genetic combinations from their parents this doesn’t mean that they are not related.
-Biological siblings may not have the exact same DNA but they do share the same family tree, the same parents, and ancestors.
+Even though siblings may have different DNA genetic combinations from their parents, this doesn’t mean they are unrelated.
+Biological siblings may not have the exact same DNA but share the same family tree, parents, and ancestors.

 To add to the confusion, someone may do a test with several genealogy DNA companies and find that the results they receive are all different.
 The reason for this is that the DNA companies will use a DNA chunk from the database of people that they have.

-In reality, this means that your results can differ according to what data the company you are doing your genealogy DNA with have.
-That is why many genealogists recommend that when you do DNA testing that you may want to consider doing it with several companies so that you can compare the results.
-Not all the results you get will be exactly the same.
+In reality, this means that your results can differ according to what data the company you are doing your genealogy DNA with has.
+That is why many genealogists recommend that when you do DNA testing, you consider doing it with several companies to compare the results.
+Not all the results you get will be the same.

-The more tests you take the better the chance you will have to be able to find a match of biological relatives or a relative you did not know.
-This is because you’re dependent upon what information each DNA genealogy testing company actually has.
+The more tests you take, the better the chance you will have to be able to find a match of biological relatives or a relative you did not know.
+This is because you’re dependent upon what information each DNA genealogy testing company has.

-Also if your relatives are from Asia, Africa, or other parts of the world where DNA genealogy testing may not be very popular you may find that you do not receive many results of biological relatives.
-But, as these parts of the world start to have more DNA genealogy testing you may find that you will be able to find biological relatives sometime in the future.
+Also, if your relatives are from Asia, Africa, or other parts of the world where DNA genealogy testing may not be very popular, you may find that you do not receive many results from biological relatives.
+But, as these parts of the world start to have more DNA genealogy testing, you may find that you will be able to find biological relatives sometime in the future.